apsaltis/HDF-Workshop/README.md

 ## Getting started with MiNiFi ##

-In this lab, we will learn how configure MiNiFi to send data to NiFi:
+In this lab, we will learn how to configure MiNiFi to send data to NiFi:

 * Setting up the Flow for NiFi
 * Setting up the Flow for MiNiFi